thanhnguyen2187/islet-site/content/posts/yet-another-SICP-advocating.md

 trying to skim the text and understand it leaves you a shallow confusion at best.
 I am not a fan of the writing style, but do read them carefully, and try your best implementing every exercises throughout.
 Only look at a solution on the internet after you did spend your time and get stuck.

 Also, do not be worry that LISP seems "dead".
-While parentheses looks confusing at first, you naturally get it after a while.
+Its syntax does not look familiar to the current popular languages (C, Java, Go, etc.), but its the thinking that sticks.
+You will definitely become a better programmer and thinker, no matter which language are you using.

-Good luck to you (and to my future self) on being a [SICPers](https://www.sicpers.info/) (mind you, the website do exists).
+Good luck to you (and to my future self) on being a [SICPers](https://www.sicpers.info/) (mind you, a website with the name do exists).